denoland/docs/deploy/tutorials/static-site.md

 ## Step 3: Voila!

-If you go under the **Deployments** tab in the `careful-goat-90` project page, you will see the link to this dev deployment.
-If you click on the url, you should now see your html page with the "Hello" and the image.
+Your static site should now be live!
+Its url will be output in the terminal, or you can manage your new static site project in your [Deno dashboard](https://dash.deno.com/projects/).
+If you click through to your new project you will be able to view the site, configure its name, environment variables, custom domains and more.